 The hotspots were identified to increase public awareness of the cost-effectiveness of strategic and timely action to conserve biodiversity.
 In hotspot areas, timely intervention may prevent long-term and irreversible loss of their values, and provide high return on our conservation dollar.

 These 15 areas are examples of locations that contain particularly high levels of biodiversity under threat.

 International biodiversity hotspots

-Conservation International, a nonprofit environmental organisation based in Washington DC, has identified 31 biodiversity hotspots around the world, including one in the southwest of Western Australia.
+Conservation International, a nonprofit environmental organisation based in Washington DC, has identified more than 30 biodiversity hotspots around the world, including one in the southwest of Western Australia.